YorkUITInnovation/moodle-local_absence_request/Absence_Request_User_Guide_EN.md

 **Q: Can the system be configured to allow more than two requests per term?**
 A: Yes, administrators can adjust the "Requests per term" setting in the plugin configuration.

-**Q: How do I access Schulich Canvas from the Absence Request plugin?**
+**Q: How do I access the Absence Report from Schulich Canvas?**
-A: If you need to be redirected to Schulich Canvas, you can add the query string `?r=sb` to the end of the Absence Request plugin URL (for example: `index.php?r=sb`).
-Visiting this URL will automatically redirect you to the Schulich Canvas portal.
-This is useful if you are prompted or instructed to access Schulich Canvas directly from the plugin interface.
+A: From within Schulich Canvas, you can add a link with the query string `?r=sb` to the end of the Absence Request plugin URL (for example: `https://eclass.yorku.ca/local/absence_request/index.php?r=sb`).
+When a student completes the Absence Request form, a button "Back to my courses" is available.
+Clicking this button will redirect the student to Schulich Canvas, allowing them to continue their work seamlessly.

 ## Privacy and GDPR Compliance